- Elegant sitting room

 - Central location

-The inspired design of this carefully renovated Victorian home has captured the essence of classical elegance whist delivering a family friendly contemporary style of living.
+The inspired design of this carefully renovated Victorian home has captured the essence of classical elegance whilst delivering a family friendly contemporary style of living.

 Its bay fronted exterior gives a nod to the age of the property with its characterful architecture and stone steps leading up to a bespoke front door.

-An immaculate hallway of Victorian proportions welcomes you in, its oak flooring signaling the quality of finish found throughout the house.
+An immaculate hallway of Victorian proportions welcomes you in, its oak flooring signalling the quality of finish found throughout the house.